DataDog/hiring-engineers/answers.md

 ### Accessing the services on the App

-In another terminal try to perform some activity on the application by running the curl command which would perform few GET operations
+In another terminal or a web broswer try to perform some activity on the application by running the curl command which would perform few GET operations
 ![curl-flask-app](screenshots/5.5.curl-the-flask-app.png)